Why Our Skin Wrinkles as We Age

 My eyes were tired and itchy, my hands were dry and cracked, my lower back ached, and my feet hurt.
 These were all problems I had spent my life ignoring.
 My mood had recently been negatively affecting the people I cared about.
 It occurred to me that if I could improve these small issues a little bit, I might become a more pleasant person to be around.

 With the advice of our physician, I started taking Ibuprofen when my osteoarthritis worsened.
-I bought artificial tears to lubricate my eyes, I started using Zim's Crack Creme for my hands, and I used a moisturizer when my hands began to itch.
+I bought artificial tears to lubricate my eyes, I started using Zim's Crack Creme for my hands, and I used a moisturizer when my skin began to itch.
 These were all small steps, but together they had a profound effect on me.
 They were all issues that I could control and could stop from worsening my dour mood.
 As a result, I was not only happier, but I also interacted better with others.

-I believe that many of us grew up in an atmosphere where attending to details was considered a waste of time: "Get on with it!", "Move on," "Stop complaining," and "It's not important!" were all phrases I heard often in my lifetime.
+I believe that many of us grew up in an atmosphere where attending to details was considered a waste of time: "Get on with it!", "Move on," "Stop complaining," and "It's not important!" were all phrases I had often heard in my lifetime.
 However, along with the normal stresses of life, all that affects us in old age can build to a tipping point.

 Six million Americans aged 65 and older are affected by depression.
 There are a myriad of reasons for this, but I believe that if older folks made it a mission to take better care of themselves, some of that depression could be decreased.
 Grandpa need not be so grumpy.

 Depression In the Elderly. (n.d.).
 Retrieved from https://www.webmd.com/depression/guide/depression-elderly#1